vinayaksharmagh/sale2019/README.md

 sklearn, genism, nltk, numpy, pandas, matplotlib, geopandas, tweepy, lanngdetect, geopy (Nominatim API) , re, unicodedata, emoji, urlmarker, json, ast, pickle, sys, time, os

 ## Data Used:
     -Lok Sabha election Tweets were collected via twitter api from 23rd May 2019 to 26th May 2019.
-After cleaning and filtering, it          turned out to be a collection of 5,27,474 tweets in English language along with fields like tweet id, user name & id, creation           time, location, followers count, favorite count, verified status etc.
+After cleaning and filtering, it turned out to be a collection of 5,27,474 tweets in English language.
     -5,303 random tweets from above data were manually labelled into positive, neutral and negative classes to form training and test set (70-30 split)
     -“GeoLite2-City” Database was used to obtain names of 2,034 Indian Cities (which were used to identify Indian tweets in case a user didn’t mention country name or state name in their account location but instead just mentioned city name)
     -“Indian Census 2011” based shapefile was used to plot a district-wise Indian map

 ## Test set accuracy